California a Golden Opportunity for Allied Travelers

 Golden Opportunities in the Golden State

 California also has hundreds of allied health travel jobs at any given time, and the state boasts some of the best medical facilities in the country.
-In 2021, US News & World Report ranked 68 California hospitals in their Best Regional Hospitals category and California No. 7 on their list of Best States for Healthcare.
+In 2022, US News & World Report ranked 58 California hospitals in their Best Regional Hospitals category and California No. 6 on their Best States for Healthcare list.

 But enough about work.

 At about 1,000 miles long and 560 miles wide, The Golden State is the third-largest state in the country—and the most populous—offering incredible adventures for allied health travelers on assignment.
 Want to spend your time at the beach, the mountains, or the desert?
 It’s all here.

 An abundance of things to do throughout California

 California is often divided into two regions for geographical and economic reasons.
 Southern California is anchored by Los Angeles and runs to the northern borders of San Luis Obispo, Kern, and San Bernardino counties.
 With San Francisco as its largest city, Northern California claims the rest of the state.
 Both regions are diverse and highly desirable, but each area has distinct amenities for allied travelers.

 Top destinations in Southern California

 Southern California is known for sunny weather, world-famous beaches, and endless entertainment opportunities.
 It offers a dramatic coastline and gorgeous communities with spectacular ocean and canyon views.
 Some standout locations include: